 It took Linich approximately three and a half months to complete the silverizing of the Factory.
 Its public debut as a total environment occurred on April 21, 1964, the evening of Warhol’s second solo exhibition opening at the Stable Gallery and the eve of the public opening of the New York World’s Fair.
 The Stable Gallery, established in 1953, was located at 33 East 74th Street derived its name from its original location, a former livery stable on West 58th Street.
 Owned and operated by Eleanor Ward, the gallery gained a reputation for Ward’s dramatic, theatrical installations of post-Abstract Expressionist art.
 Warhol’s aptly titled second exhibition at the Stable, “The Personality of the Artist,” featured a large quantity of box sculptures and although very few works sold, people were lined up around the block to get in.
 At Warhol’s request, Linich designed the layout and installed the boxes in Ward’s gallery – boxes were piled high around the two-room gallery and visitors were encouraged to walk among them.

-Andy Warhol’s box sculptures as arranged by Name on view at the Stable Gallery, 1964.
-Photo © Billy Name Estate.
+Andy Warhol’s box sculptures as arranged by Name, Stable Gallery, 1964.
+Photo © Billy Name Estate

 “The day the show was going to open Andy asked me to go with him and arrange the boxes because he didn’t have time to do it. the front of the gallery I arranged the boxes in a diamond pattern on the floor that you had to walk through to get to the back room.
 In the back room I piled them all up high, all the different boxes.
 I think they were priced at around $200 but Andy didn’t sell very many.
 Everybody liked them but no one really bought them.” – Billy Name